 Our framework for reasoning and planning in PC+ involves finite sequences of labeled actions and observations, called histories, which are inductively defined as follows.
 The empty history ε is a history.
 If h is a history, and σ is a labeled action or observation, then h, σ is a history.
-Histories ε, r are abbreviated by r.
-The action length of a history h is the number of occurrences of actions in h.
+Histories ε , r are abbreviated by r.
+The action length of a history h, denoted alen(h), is the number of occurrences of actions in h.

 Example 3.1 In the running example, $\lozenge goto(b)$, $\square pickup$, $\square goto(c)$, $\square at(o_1) = c \lor at(o_2) = c$ is a history of action length 3.
-Informally, it represents the statement "if goto(b) has been executed, then pickup, goto(c) can be executed, and $at(o_1) = c \lor at(o_2) = c$ is observed after that".
+Informally, it represents the statement "if goto(b) has been executed, then pickup, goto(c) can be executed, and $at(o_1) = c \lor at(o_2) = c$ is observed after that". \square

 We use the notion of a belief state to describe the probabilistic information associated with a history h.
 Intuitively, a belief state consists of a probability value for h and a probability function on a set of state sets.
+We now first define belief states and then a compact representation of them.